swiftwave-org/app-store/README.md

 ### Removal of Application
-If you are the project maintainer of any of these open source projects and wish to have them removed from the Swiftwave App Store, kindly contact us at [support@swiftwave.org](mailto:support@swiftwave.org)
+If you are the project owner or maintainer of any of these open source projects and wish to have them removed from the Swiftwave App Store, drop a mail at [support@swiftwave.org](mailto:support@swiftwave.org)